 Cross-Channel Promotions – Retailers should not offer promotions that are exclusive to one channel.
 In a common example, many shoppers become upset when they learn that their online promo code cannot be redeemed in-store.
 While this may have been clear in the fine print of the rules, it does not negate the fact that the shopper had a negative experience that can tarnish a brand’s image.

 Customer Service –Customer Service is a long-used tool that can make or break a business.
 The way in which store associates supply quality service changes with the transformation to omnichannel, as customer service should not only be available via one channel.
 Many retailers utilize Product Information Management (PIM) systems to recommend related items to further increase sales.

 The more information management can access, the better the decisions that can be made.
 Using advanced systems, data can be gathered and reviewed in near real time to help create a positive omnichannel experience for customers.

-Inventory Management – Proper inventory management can prevent overselling and underselling merchandise by allowing for allocation of products between channels.
-By analyzing how inventory moves throughout these channels, retailers and brands can accurately forecast sales for each item, as well as properly position availability to customers.
+Inventory Management – Proper inventory management can prevent overselling and underselling merchandise by allowing for the allocation of products between multiple channels.
+By analyzing how inventory moves throughout these channels, retailers and brands can reap distribution channel benefits, and accurately forecast sales for each item, as well as properly position availability to customers.